vsariola/pakettic/README.md

   as PNGs based on their headers and loads the cart from a `caRt` chunk, which contains a TIC-80 cart, but this time the entire cart is compressed. ~ 20 bytes of additional headers are needed to fool TIC-80, so this is not recommended for very tiny intros.
-You need to spesify which data chunks should be kept.
+You need to specify which data chunks should be kept.
 For example, `-fpng -cCODE,MUSIC,PATTERNS,WAVEFORM,SAMPLES,DEFAULT` would include the necessary chunks for the music.
 PNG-like carts require TIC-80 v1.1.2729 or newer.
-- Alternative way to use data chunks is to use `-d` to have pakettic automatically convert all data chunks into hexadecimal strings in the code, along with a small stub placed at the beginning of the code that interprets the string and loads the data at correct address.
+- Alternative way to use data chunks is to use `-d` to have pakettic automatically convert data chunks in bank 0 into hexadecimal strings in the code, along with a small stub placed at the beginning of the code that interprets the string and loads the data at correct address.
+This breaks `sync` from bank 0, so use with care in multibank carts.

 ## Known issues